joomla/rfc/proposed/rfc-workflow.md

 ## Draft

+The proposal (the "what") is accepted by the community and thus expresses the community's demand.
+Therefor, section *1.
+Summary* and section *2.
+Why Bother* MAY NOT be altered after a successful Entrance vote.
+Joomla's Leadership MUST take all due measures to move the proposal to the Accepted state.

-The goal of the Draft stage is to discuss and polish a **Feature / Specification** proposal up to the point that it can be considered for review by the Production Department Team Leaders.
+The goal of the Draft stage is to discuss and polish a **Feature / Specification / Process** proposal up to the point that it can be considered for review by the Production Department Team Leaders.

-In Draft stage, members of the Working Group may make any changes they see fit via pull requests, comments on GitHub, Mailing List threads, IRC and similar tools.
+In Draft stage, members of the Working Group and other contributors MAY make any changes they see fit via pull requests, comments on GitHub, Mailing List threads, IRC and similar tools.
-Change here is not limited by any strict rules, and fundamental rewrites are possible if supported by the Editor.
+Change here is not limited by any strict rules, and fundamental rewrites are possible if supported by the Editor, except section *1.
+Summary* and section *2.
+Why Bother*.
 Alternative approaches may be proposed and discussed at any time.
 If the Editor and Sponsor are convinced that an alternative proposal is superior to the original proposal, then the alternative may replace the original.
 Working Group members are expected to remain engaged throughout the Draft